Barra McGrory insists decision to leave job 'absolutely not because of legacy'

 “Legacy is going to be difficult for any prosecutor because the conflict will be relived in some senses.
 All decisions will be viewed through the prism of the different communities’ views.”

-Mr McGrory also said he "regrets that legacy has become the story of my tenure here".
+Mr McGrory said he “regrets that legacy has become the story of my tenure here”.

 He added: “It was an unanticipated aspect of the job.